What Scuba Diving Cozumel ACTUALLY Looks Like

 No items found.

-In January 2026, I spent three days diving Cozumel with the team at Deep Exposure, and it immediately became my top Caribbean dive destination.
+In January 2026, I spent a week living and diving in Cozumel with the team at Deep Exposure.
+It immediately became a top five scuba diving destination in the world for me.

 Located off the Yucatan Peninsula in Mexico, Cozumel sits inside one of the most protected marine parks in the world.

-The Yucatan Current constantly flushes fresh ocean water in, giving divers consistent 80–100 feet visibility.
+The Yucatan Current constantly flushes fresh ocean water in, giving divers fast drift dives and consistent 80–100 feet visibility.

-In this guide I'll cover the best dive sites, which operator to use, marine park rules, and everything else you need to plan a scuba diving trip to Cozumel.
+In this guide I'll cover the best dive sites, which operator to use, marine park rules, where to stay, and everything else you need to plan a scuba diving trip to Cozumel.

 Approaching 400 dives across four continents, Palancar Caves easily ranks as one of the top five dives of my life.
 I'm confident it'll be yours too.